Visiting the 9/11 Memorial & Museum

 Due to it’s location, the 9/11 Memorial can be paired with other famous downtown sites, such as the Brooklyn Bridge.

-Should I Buy My Ticket for the Museum in Advance?
+Buy Your Ticket for the 9/11 Museum

 The 9/11 Memorial and Museum are both highly recommended in all the New York City guidebooks and on popular tourist sites such as Lonely Planet and Trip Advisor.
 Unsurprisingly, lines can get long at the museum, not only to buy tickets, but also to go through a security checkpoint.